xmatters/xm-labs-azuredevops-boards/README.md

     * [createWorkItem.js](xMatters/src/steps/createWorkItem.js) - source code for step to create a Work Item
     * [updateWorkItem.js](xMatters/src/steps/updateWorkItem.js) - source code for step to update a Work Item
     * [addWorkItemComment.js](xMatters/src/steps/addWorkItemComment.js) - source code for step to add comments to Work Item
+* Azure DevOps
+    * [AzureDevOpsWorkItemFields.csv](AzureDevOps/AzureDevOpsWorkItemFields.csv) - CSV table of work item fields I discovered

 ---
 ## How It Works
-For the trigger Service Hooks with in Azure DevOps will send notifications to the Work Item Event trigger in xMatters.
-This trigger can start a flow with in xMatters than can run any other steps or send send notifications as you like.
-It can also utilize the other steps in this integration to manipulate Work Items.
+The Service Hooks with in Azure DevOps will send notifications to the Work Item Event trigger in xMatters.
+This trigger can start a flow with in xMatters than can run any other steps or send notifications as you like.
+It can also utilize the other Azure DevOps steps in this integration to manipulate Work Items.

-The other steps in the integration can be used to create and update Work Items.
-You can also add comments to a work item.
-These steps have few required values like the organization name, project name, and work item ID(required to update or add comments).
+There are steps to create a Work Item, update Work Items, and add comments to a Work Item.
+These steps have a few required values like the organization name, project name, and work item ID(required to update or add comments).
 If utilizing the included trigger it will provide this informaiton as outputs.

-### :red_circle: WARNING
+### :warning: WARNING
 > Please keep in mind that if you are not careful you can create a loop between Azure DevOps and xMatters.
 For example if you have a Service Hook to notify xMatters of a Work Item update that triggers a flow that updates a Work Item.
-In these cases the create and update steps have an option called *suppressNotifications".
+In these cases the create and update steps have an option called "suppressNotifications".
 If this option is set to "true" it will tell Azure DevOps to not send a notification for this particular action.
 You can also make sure that your flow logic is checking for certain conditions before updating a work item.
 If set to defaults xMatters will catch floods and suppress them.

 ---
 ## Installation
 ### xMatters - Setup Inbound Trigger
-### :large_orange_diamond: NOTE
+### :blue_book: NOTE
 > If you do not already have an xMatters user specifically for integrations it is recommended to create one.
 This account should only be used for integrations and not need web login permissions.
+### :warning: WARNING
-If the account you choose to use for this integration is removed or made inactive then the integration will brake.
+> If the account you choose to use for this integration is removed or made inactive then the integration will break.

-1. Under this integration user create a new API key to use with Azure DevOps. *Make sure to note the key and secret for later when we configure Azure DevOps.* [Instructions](https://help.xmatters.com/ondemand/user/apikeys.htm)
+1. Under this integration user create a new API key to use with Azure DevOps.
+[Instructions](https://help.xmatters.com/ondemand/user/apikeys.htm)
+    > :pencil2: *Make sure to note the key and secret for later when we configure Azure DevOps.*

     <kbd>
         <img src="media/xm-api-key.png" width="700">